Please read the Reading Policy in the policies section for more information

 The spelling areas covered with further examples can be downloaded below.

-The spelling in Years 5 & 6 buildings on the Phonic Phases taught in FS2 - Y2 and the spelling patterns taught in Years 3 and 4.
+The spelling in Years 5 and 6 build on the Phonic Phases taught in FS2 - Year 2 and the spelling patterns taught in Years 3 and 4.

 They include the following spelling patterns: